Core

 maybe_dt_to_unix_nanos(dt: pd.Timestamp)

-Return the UNIX timestamp (nanoseconds) from the given datetime, or None
+Return the UNIX timestamp (nanoseconds) from the given datetime, or None.

-If dt is None
+If dt is None, then will return None.

 - Parameters: dt (pd.Timestamp , optional) – The datetime to convert.